JetBrains/compose-multiplatform/examples/interop/compose-in-swiftui/README.md

 # Compose in SwiftUI

-Example shows how to use Compose inside iOS Application written in SwiftUI.
+This example shows how to use Compose inside an iOS Application written in SwiftUI.

 Entry point is `struct iOSApp` in file [iosApp.swift](iosApp%2FiosApp%2FiosApp.swift).